kyotee/Conceptual_Ideas/README.md

 ## <a name="Format"></a>Format

-Each feature implemented into this application represents an epic with associated user stories, quality assurance (QA) checklist and reflection of problems encountered as well as implementation choices.
-To see this documentation visit: https://drive.google.com/open?id=1aC4IzSaJYS0I-9aukyNbc9CqeaEBEHCb.
-At the moment the following epics have been implemented with considerations for security and vigorous testing:
+Each feature implemented into this application is documented: https://drive.google.com/drive/folders/1FD1H089nWSV6atxVGSfrZEpWKHIAoZiN?usp=sharing.
+Here are the current completed and in progress features:

-- `01 - Sign Up and Sign In Form`<br>
+- `0 - Framework Setup and Integration`<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Intuitive sign up sign in form
+- `1 - User Management`<br>
-- `02 - Notification Messages`<br>
+- `2 - Image Differences Detection`<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Notification messages on status for users
-- `03 - College Course Selection` (in progress)<br>
+- `3 - College Course Selection` (in progress)<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;College planner which promotes quick course selection
+- `4 - Comprehensive User Monitoring` (in progress)<br>

 ## <a name="Accessibility"></a>Accessibility